akharrou/QuickDocs/LatexDraft.md

 <br>
 <br>

 -	A **pacakge** is an abstraction – of a set of commands, that add features and functionalities [to the LaTeX processor], giving you new capabilties.
-Packages are imported, *so to speak*, independantly from *document classes*.
+Packages are imported – *so to speak* – independantly from *document classes*.

 -	***To use packages:***
 	```latex